-The Knife tool can be accessed by clicking this icon on the Tools Panel.
+• The Knife tool can be accessed by clicking this icon on the Tools Panel.
 Note the tiny triangle in the icon, indicating there are other options available.
-The Crop tool tool can be accessed by holding down the left mouse button on this icon and then selecting Crop from the popup menu.
+The Crop tool left mouse button on this icon and then selecting Crop from the popup menu.